smytyann/NCIForum/readme.md

 Laravel Forum Software
 ======================

-This is the repository for my laravel tutorial series on youtube.
+This is the repository for my laravel NCI Forum Created by Yann Nogueira Student ID 14117738